SebastBake/CobaltMirror/README.md

  Once all dependcies are installed you are ready to customize and modify the server.

  #### Use
- To be able to use your server with the app, please host the app on a hosting platform of your choice We used heroku to host and more information about heroku can be found [HERE](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction).
+ To be able to use your server with the app, please host the app on a hosting platform of your choice.

+ We used heroku to host and more information about heroku can be found [HERE](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction).

  After hosting, make sure to point the app towards your server.